redhatdragon/YearsOfShadow/HAL/Reference.md

 ### <a id="app-start"></a> void app_start()
 About:\
-The user defined entry point of our application.
-Use this to prep your application/game the draw phase.\
+The user defined entry point of our application.\
+Use this to prep your application/game before the loop phase.\
 This is REQUIRED to be defined by the end user (it may be left blank).\
 Example Code:\
 See this [simple example](#simple-example)\